sayedabdulkarim/interview_prep/sys_des/EngineeringDigest/readme.md

       - **CP (Consistent and Partition-tolerant)**: These systems prioritize consistency and partition tolerance over availability.
 They ensure data consistency across all nodes, even during network partitions, but may become unavailable during such events.

       -**AP (Available and Partition-tolerant)**: These systems prioritize availability and partition tolerance over consistency.
 They ensure the system remains available during network partitions, but the data may become inconsistent across nodes.

+9 - Lamport Logical Clock ?

+    A Lamport clock is a way to order events in a distributed system.
+It was introduced by computer scientist Leslie Lamport in 1978.
+The main idea behind Lamport clocks is to provide a partial ordering of events in a distributed system to help with tasks like debugging and ensuring the consistency of distributed data.